by Ready4K contributing author Curran Mahowald, M.A. Cognitive Science in Education

 Juliana Urtubey, bilingual special education teacher in Nevada (Interview with ACSD)

-Families are allies for educators, especially when it comes to determining the best ways to support students who are English Learners.
-They are also a rich resource when it comes to serving children with learning differences or disabilities.
+Families are allies for educators to create equity in the classroom, especially when it comes to academic skills and determining the best ways to support students who are English Learners.
+They are also a rich resource when it comes to serving children with learning differences or different physical ability.

-Juliana Urtubey sees each student as a complex individual in the context of their community, culture, and history.
-She enhances school-family partnerships beyond communication into shared projects, like a community garden that allows parents to contribute culturally and materially to school assets and student learning.
-The pandemic highlighted the importance of family-school relationships: “Our students’ progress and wellness depended on us being able to partner with families.”
+Juliana Urtubey sees each student as a complex individual in the context of their communities, cultural backgrounds, and history.
+She enhances school-family partnerships beyond communication into shared projects, like a community garden that allows parents to contribute culturally and materially to school assets and students’ learning.
+The pandemic highlighted the importance of family-school relationships in education, and not just when remote learning was ubiquitous: “Our students’ progress and wellness depended on us being able to partner with families.”

-As a bilingual herself, Urtubey knows that providing accommodations like translation for families who speak a language other than English is necessary but not sufficient to enact culturally responsive family engagement.
+As a bilingual herself, Urtubey knows that providing accommodations like translation for families who speak a language other than English is necessary—but not sufficient to enact culturally responsive family engagement and cultivate thriving learning environments.
 Families can truly be themselves when they receive the message that “[w]ho you are matters to our school, we have things to learn from you, we want to really know who you are.”

 The idea of seeing strengths also extends to students with disabilities.
-Urtubey recommends having an open conversation with parents about what works best to support that student’s learning, rather than immediately labeling them with a disability.
-This is key because the word ‘disability’ can carry different connotations in other cultures.
+Urtubey recommends having an open conversation with parents about what works best to support that student’s education, rather than immediately labeling them with a disability.
+This is key because the word ‘disability’ can carry different connotations in other cultures, and not all students or families may feel receptive or supportive to additional support if framed this way.

-Finally, it’s important to remember that school-family relationships are not about the adults but are centered around students.
-These relationships should be intentionally oriented to setting the student up for success.
+Finally, it’s important to remember that school-family relationships are not about the adults but rather about centering students individually.
+These relationships should be intentionally oriented to setting each learner up for success.
 Urtubey speaks of a relationship she built with a parent of a student with autism who was transitioning to general education: “It was through this relationship that I had with her mom that Leila eventually started feeling comfortable in school.
 Once she did feel comfortable, her academics flourished.”

 Here are more resources to learn about family engagement for parents of students who speak a language other than English at home and students with disabilities: